wangweichuan/ige/README.md

 * Server-side (Node.js) support
 * License allows commercial use
 * Live developer support via Skype
+* Full unobfuscated, commented source code to fork and edit for your needs
 * Access to related in-development projects such as the GUI editor (currently still in early / alpha stage development) on request

 The commercial license starts at just £60 GBP (roughly $99 USD) and can be found here: http://store.isogenicengine.com